-Taylor Swift Is Not Fearing The Demise Of Her Career Ahead Of Her Potential New Album [Debunked]
+Taylor Swift Doesn’t Fear The Demise Of Her Career Ahead Of Her Potential New Album [Debunked]

 The incorrect report also suggested that Taylor Swift would likely not be so courteous to her other ex-boyfriend, Calvin Harris, who she dated for 15 months.

-In response to the story, however, a source close to Tom Hiddleston confirmed to Gossip Cop that no such deal exists between himself and Taylor Swift and labeled the OK!
+In response to the story, however, a source close to Tom Hiddleston confirmed to Gossip Cop that no such deal existed between himself and Taylor Swift and labeled the OK!
 Magazine story as “completely false.”

 [Featured Image by Sascha Steinbach/Getty Images]